Each of California’s Channel Islands are unique and, like the Galapagos Islands, a treasure of biodiversity.

 - New Threat to Santa Catalina Island Fox (2015)

 - FIF Helps Santa Catalina Island Fox (2015)

 San Clemente Island is a dry grassy plateau (21 miles long by 3 miles wide) rising from the sea to steep cliffs at the far end.
 The U.S. Navy uses the island for training operations.
 This island has the largest number of plants found only on one Channel Island, including 8 endangered species and 138 species of lichen.
 The native plant life has been recovering since the removal of invasive exotic animal species.

 The foxes on this island have had to learn to live in harmony with an endangered bird, the San Clemente loggerhead shrike.
 In the late 1990s island foxes were removed from the shrike’s nesting area to save young birds.
 These island foxes went to live in mainland zoos.
-Only two elderly descendent of these island foxes remains in captivity.
+Only one elderly descendant of these island foxes remains in captivity.
 In 2012, several rescued San Clemente Island fox pups were relocated, one to the Santa Barbara Zoo and two to the Bakersfield Zoo.
 Island foxes on San Clemente also share the island with the endangered island night lizard, numerous birds and four species of bats.
 The U.S. Navy manages this island.

 San Nicolas Island is a grassy plateau with sandstone rock formations and broad beaches (9.7 miles long by 3 miles wide).
 Because it was overgrazed by sheep and other exotic animals, no native trees remain.
 Today, the island is occupied by the U.S. Navy and is an important breeding site for marine mammals.
 Attempts to reintroduce sea otters began in 1987 and there is some sign of a current population.
 90% of the California sea lion population breeds on San Nicolas or San Miguel.
 This island is also an important sea bird nesting site, including endangered snowy plover.